Tagalog And Spanish Language: Top 3 Epic Differences

 The 3 Major Differences Between Tagalog And Spanish Language

-While the Tagalog phrases, words, and expressions are indeed borrowed from Spanish, there are instances where the terms are modified to sound like a real Tagalog word.
-Review the following examples:
+While the Tagalog phrases, words, and expressions are mostly borrowed from Spanish, there are instances where the terms are modified to sound like a real Tagalog word.
+You can actually learn all these with the Ling app.
+Now, let’s review the following examples:

 KnifeCuchilloKutsilyo